 This sense of crisis has spurred intense and wide-ranging debate over what our proper relationship to nature should be.
 This is the focus of the course.
 Among the questions we shall explore will be: What obligations, if any, do we have to non-human animals, to living organisms like trees, to ecosystems as a whole, and to future generations of humans?
 Do animals have rights we ought to respect?
 Is nature intrinsically valuable or merely a bundle of utilities for our benefit?
 Is there even a stable notion of “what is natural” that can be deployed in a workable environmental ethic?
 Do our answers to these questions result in some way from a culturally contingent “image” we have of nature and our place within it?
 How might we best go about changing the ways we inhabit the planet?

 Limited to 25 students.
 Priority will be given first to declared Philosophy and Environmental Studies majors.
 Next priority will be given to students with previous experience in one of these areas.
-Omitted 2016-17.
-Professor Moore.2016-17: Not offered
+Omitted 2017-18.
+Professor Moore.2017-18: Not offered

-(Offered as STAT 111E and ENST 240.)
-Introduction to Statistics provides a basic foundation in descriptive and inferential statistics, including constructing models from data.
+(Offered as 111E and ENST 240) Introduction to Statistics provides a basic foundation in descriptive and inferential statistics, including constructing models from data.
 Students will learn to think critically about data, produce meaningful graphical and numerical summaries of data, apply basic probability models, and utilize statistical inference procedures using computational tools.
 Topics include basic descriptive and inferential statistics, visualization, study design, and multiple regression.
-Students who are majoring in mathematics should take STAT 135/MATH 135 instead of this course.
+Students who have taken a semester of calculus (MATH 111 or higher, or equivalent placement) or who are planning to major in statistics should take STAT 135/MATH 135 instead of this course.
 ENST majors are strongly encouraged to take this version of the course, but it is open to all students.
-Four class hours per week (two will be held in the computer lab).
-Labs are not interchangeable between sections due to course content.
+(Students who have taken STAT/MATH 135, PSYC 122, or ECON 360/361 may not also receive credit for STAT 111/111E, and STAT 111/111E does not count towards the major in Mathematics.)

 Contesting values of and struggles over the control of “nature” are at the heart of environmental politics, and differently positioned political, economic, and social interest groups contend for and exert power through the U.S. environmental policy-making process.
 In this course we will examine the politics of U.S. environmental policies, focusing on how local, regional, and national governmental institutions, non-governmental organizations and interest groups, and some publics (but not all) define environmental problems and actionable solutions.
 We will examine the relationship between science, policy and politics, and critically evaluate when and how "objective" scientific truths are mobilized for particular agendas--while not for others--and what "citizen science" means with respect to the U.S. environmental policy process.
 The class will be divided into two parts: Part I will begin with key environmental writings, and move into an overview of the institutions, actors, and concepts that shape our policy process.
 Part II will use a case study approach to ground our understanding of how multi-scalar interactions, plurality and uneven power relations influence how and why some issues and interests are validated in the policy process, while others are not.
 Case studies may include: fracking, Keystone XL pipeline, Endangered Species listings and New England cod fishery regulations.